MatPeretti/api-rest-poo/README.md

 # Project preview
 The "api-rest-poo" is a Java-based RESTful API developed using Spring Boot and PostgreSQL.
-It is designed to be used by confectioners to manage their product inventory effectively, as a part of a college project.
+It is designed to be used by confectioners to manage their product inventory effectively, as a part of a college assignment.
 The API provides essential CRUD (Create, Read, Update, Delete) operations through the /product endpoint.

 # Introduction
 The project was developed as part of a college assignment, aiming to create a real-use back-end system with a focus on learning the functioning and creation of an API from scratch.